phoenix1886/angrydev/README.md

 otherwise *error 400* is returned.
 Handlers of client requests are processed in separate threads, so the main process is not blocked.
 Request handlers use *autocomplete_engine.py* to produce autocompletion.
-If no words found, empty line in sent.
+If no words found, empty bytes object in sent.
 Response in the form of top 10 words (one per line), encoded in *utf-8* is sent to client.

 ### Client script.
 Client script makes requests to server in format `GET <PREFIX>`, and receives most frequently used words for given *prefix*.
-If no possible words found, server sends empty string.
+If no possible words found, server sends empty bytes object.

-Script in infinite loop waits for input from user, to specify *prefix* of interest.
+Script runs in infinite loop waiting for input from user, to specify *prefix* of interest.
 Once *prefix* given, it prints the most used words, starting with this *prefix*.
 If empty prefix is sent, server can't recognise request format,